akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ### Config inheritance

-`ConsumerSettings` (@scaladoc[API](akka.kafka.ConsumerSettings)) are created from configuration in `application.conf` (with defaults in `reference.conf`).
+@apidoc[ConsumerSettings$] are created from configuration in `application.conf` (with defaults in `reference.conf`).
 The format of these settings files are described in the [HOCON Config Documentation](https://github.com/lightbend/config#using-hocon-the-json-superset).
 A recommended setup is to rely on config inheritance as below:

 application.conf (HOCON)
 : @@ snip [app.conf](/tests/src/test/resources/application.conf) { #consumer-config-inheritance }